Parkbahn (Zurich Airport)

 Parkbahn (also Standseilbahn Butzenbüel) is a funicular at Zurich Airport in Switzerland.
-The line leads from the "The Circle" buildings to the center of the park atop Butzenbüel.
+The line leads from "The Circle" buildings to the center of the park atop Butzenbüel.
 It is part of a landscaping project of the glacial moraine and planted forest.
 The single-car line has a length of 79 m with a maximum incline of 30% and a difference of elevation of 23 m.
 It is fully automated and monitored remotely from the airport's Skymetro operation center.

 The installation is open to the public since November 2020.